billthefarmer/editor/README.md

 [F-Droid](https://f-droid.org/packages/org.billthefarmer.editor)
 and [here](https://github.com/billthefarmer/editor/releases)

+## This app is no longer being maintained.
+Please feel free to fork or whatever.
 ### Issues
 There have been a number of issues raised on this app where users have obviously not read this README, looked at the